libxsmm/libxsmm/documentation/tensorflow.md

-# TensorFlow&trade; with LIBXSMM
+# <span>TensorFlow&trade;</span> with LIBXSMM

 ## Getting Started

 Previously, this document covered building TensorFlow with LIBXSMM's API for Deep Learning (direct convolutions and Winograd).
 LIBXSMM's Deep Learning domain (DL) is under active research and quickly evolving, and hence reintegration with TensorFlow may be needed.
-This document focuses on building TensorFlow from source with Intel&#160;MKL and MKL-DNN plus LIBXSMM's code for sparse Matrix Dense-Matrix multiplication (SpMDM).
-LIBXSMM SpMDM is rather stable and integrated with TensorFlow since TF&#160;1.1 (`--define tensorflow_xsmm=1`).
+This document focuses on building TensorFlow from source with <span>Intel&#160;MKL</span> and MKL-DNN plus LIBXSMM's code for sparse Matrix Dense-Matrix multiplication (SpMDM).
+LIBXSMM SpMDM is rather stable and integrated with TensorFlow since <span>TF&#160;1.1</span> (`--define tensorflow_xsmm=1`).
 To start building TensorFlow, one may clone the source from the official Git-repository:

 ```bash
 git clone https://github.com/tensorflow/tensorflow.git